Panama: Climate

 Panama has a tropical climate.
 Temperatures are uniformly high—as is the relative humidity—and there is little seasonal variation.
 Diurnal ranges are low; on a typical dry-season day in the capital city, the early morning minimum may be 24 °C and the afternoon maximum 30 °C. The temperature seldom exceeds 32 °C for more than a short time.
 Temperatures on the Pacific side of the isthmus are somewhat lower than on the Caribbean, and breezes tend to rise after dusk in most parts of the country.
 Temperatures are markedly cooler in the higher parts of the mountain ranges, and frosts occur in the Cordillera de Talamanca in western Panama.

 Climatic regions are determined less on the basis of temperature than on rainfall, which varies regionally from less than 1300 mm to more than 3000 mm per year.
 Almost all of the rain falls during the rainy season, which is usually from April to December, but varies in length from seven to nine months.
-In general, rainfall is much heavier on the Caribbean than on the Pacific side of the continental divide.
+In general, rainfall is much heavier on the Caribbean than on the Pacific side of the continental divide, due in part to occasional tropical cyclone activity nearby; Panama lies outside the Main Development Region.
 The annual average in Panama City is little more than half of that in Colón.
-Although rainy-season thunderstorms are common, the country is outside the hurricane belt.

-Panama is one of three countries in the world to be carbon negative, meaning that it absorbs more carbon dioxide that it releases into the atmosphere.
+Panama is one of three countries in the world to be carbon-negative, meaning that it absorbs more carbon dioxide than it releases into the atmosphere.
 The others are Bhutan and Suriname.

+Climate change has a negative impact on Panama, reducing the water level of the Panama Canal, meaning less ships make it through and affecting its economy.

 Biodiversity

 Panama's tropical environment supports an abundance of plants.
 Forests dominate, interrupted in places by grasslands, scrub, and crops.
 Although nearly 40% of Panama is still wooded, deforestation is a continuing threat to the rain-drenched woodlands.
+One of the causes of the deforestation is due to mining, and the construction of the Pan-American Highway.
 Tree cover has been reduced by more than 50 percent since the 1940s.
-Subsistence farming, widely practised from the northeastern jungles to the southwestern grasslands, consists largely of corn, bean, and tuber plots.
+Subsistence farming, widely practiced from the northeastern jungles to the southwestern grasslands, consists largely of corn, bean, and tuber plots.
 Mangrove swamps occur along parts of both coasts, with banana plantations occupying deltas near Costa Rica.
-In many places, a multi-canopied rain forest abuts the swamp on one side of the country and extends to the lower reaches of slopes on the other.
+In many places, a multi-canopied rainforest abuts the swamp on one side of the country and extends to the lower reaches of slopes on the other.
 Panama had a 2019 Forest Landscape Integrity Index mean score of 6.37/10, ranking it 78th globally out of 172 countries.
+Two-thirds of Panama's forests are located in indigenous territories, and 25% of Panama's territory is protected.